benedikt-schesch/AST-Merging-Evaluation/src/python/README.md

 This directory contains Python scripts designed to facilitate the analysis of merge conflicts using various merge tools.
-The scripts allow users to recreate merges, analyze conflicts, and compare different merge algorithms' effectiveness.
+The scripts allow users to recreate merges, analyze conflicts, and compare different merge algorithms' across the base, conflict, and programmer merge.